TnZzZHlp/ztvrui/README.md

 #### First

+Install Zerotier One and start the service.
+You can find the installation instructions on the [official website](https://www.zerotier.com/download/).

-Download the example [configuration file](example.config.json) from the repository and modify it according to your needs.
+And then download the example [configuration file](example.config.json) from the repository and modify it according to your needs.

 The default username is `admin` and the default password is `password`.
 You can change the password by modifying the configuration file and using bcrypt to hash the new password.
 You can encrypt the password using [bcrypt.online](https://bcrypt.online/).